enz03/k8s-lft/README.md

    ```bash
    sudo ./<YOUR_ENV_NAME>/bin/python3 ./examples/simpleSDNTopology.py
    ```
+   ⚠️ Note: During startup, some connection errors may appear while nodes are being initialized and linked.
+   Wait for the error messages to stop, then continue.
+   If after 5 minutes the network could not heal itself back up, refer to Section 5 (Troubleshooting with the Kubernetes Driver).

 3. **Visualize the Results**:
    To visualize the results in Grafana, port-forward the Prometheus service from the `observability` namespace: